Delta-Studios/use-delta/README.md

 # Delta - The programing language

 ### What is Delta?
 Delta is a compiled programming language that offers a simple and easy to remember syntax.
 Included is a large library of useful functions.
 Delta tries to combine the different strengths of the major programming languages to form a useful and understandable tool for software development.

+## Why Delta?
+- Delta does not require an entry function
+- Understandable and easy to read syntax
+- It does not need newline symbols: Just write on the next line
+- Delta can be used for Windows as well as for Linux
+- Each program is compiled to an executable file
+- Large and useful standard library

 ### Setup
 Empty